nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

         /opt/nautobot
         ```

-## Understanding the Virtual Environment

 !!! warning
     Unless explicitly stated, all remaining steps requiring the use of `pip3` or `nautobot-server` in this document should be performed as the `nautobot` user!

+## Prepare the Virtual Environment

 ??? abstract "Understanding the Virtual Environment"